ziyuanzhao2000/black-myth-wukong-english-maps/README.md

-### Black Myth: Wukong English Map Project
+### Black Myth: Wukong Map Translation Project

 #### Overview
-"Black Myth: Wukong" is a highly anticipated action RPG that has garnered significant attention since its release.
-However, the game currently lacks an in-game map, which has been a point of frustration for many players.
-To address this, we've undertaken the task of translating and hosting maps from the Gamersky website, providing an English version to assist players in navigating the game's world.
+[Black Myth: Wukong](https://store.steampowered.com/app/2358720/Black_Myth_Wukong/). is a highly anticipated action RPG that has garnered significant attention since its release.
+However, the game currently lacks an in-game map, which has been a point of frustration for many new players (see [1](https://www.reddit.com/r/BlackMythWukong/comments/1eu51nc/lack_of_a_map/), [2](https://www.reddit.com/r/BlackMythWukong/comments/1ewo4wc/if_the_first_update_doesnt_add_a_map_to_this_game/)).
+To address this, we've undertaken the task of translating and hosting maps from the [Gamersky website](https://www.gamersky.com/tools/map/wukong/?mapId=4), providing an English version to assist players in navigating the game's world.

 #### Purpose
 The primary goal of this project is to offer an accessible and user-friendly map solution for English-speaking players of "Black Myth: Wukong."
 By translating the existing maps and presenting them in a clear, interactive format using Plotly.express, we aim to enhance the gaming experience and help players better explore and enjoy the game.